Mascuud143/klasserom/README.md

 _ cd to /api_

-create .env int _/api_ folder in the root folder with the following content:
+create .env file in the _/api_ folder with the variables:

 PORT=8080 or prefered port
 JWT_SECRET="secret"
-DATABSE="mysql://user:password@jjo@localhost:3306/klasserom"
+DATABSE="mysql://user:password@localhost:3306/klasserom"

-_replace creditentials_
+_replace user and password with your mysql user and password_

 \_ run the following command to set up the database:
 `npx prisma generate`